Optimal design of dynamic experiments for scalar-on-function linear models with application to a biopharmaceutical study: Discussion

-We have demonstrated a general methodology for finding optimal designs for experiments involving functional variables and a scalar response.
-The methodology uses basis function expansions of the functional variable and the functional parameters in a scalar-on-function linear model.
-It is flexible and can be applied assuming a variety of different bases for both functional variables and parameters.
-For simple functional parameters, e.g. linear, only simple forms for the functional variable are required.
+In this paper, new methodology for finding optimal designs has been proposed for dynamic experiments where a scalar response depends on profile variables.
+The methodology uses basis function expansions of the profile variables and the functional parameters in a scalar-on-function linear model.
+It is flexible and can be applied assuming a variety of different expansions for both profile variables and parameter functions.

-Ongoing work is extending the results to different criteria tailored to estimation of the functional parameters, finding designs for scalar-on-function generalised linear models, and developing methods for choosing optimal functions for inputs into dynamic models.
+As discussed in Section~\ref{sec:constraints}, the complexity of the model needs to be specified before the experiment.
+Part of that specification involves the number of basis functions for the expansion of the functional parameters.
+An approach is to set the number of basis functions as large as possible and to penalise via a roughness penalty \cite[][Chapter 5]{ramsay2005} implemented through the prior variance matrix, $\Sigma$.
+Details of this are given in Appendix F.

+Ongoing work is to extend the current methodology to non-normally distributed responses and finding designs for scalar-on-function generalised linear models.
+In this case, a challenge will be the objective function given by the expected loss will not be available in closed form.
+However, it is anticipated that computational advancements in Bayesian optimal design over the last decade \citep[e.g.][]{rainforth_etal_2024} can be employed.

+In this paper it is assumed that time $t\in [0,\mathcal{T}]$ is the continuous single input to profile variables.
+The methodology can be naturally extended to scenarios where profile variables have multiple inputs, such as in spatio-temporal studies.

+A limitation of Bayesian optimal design is that it requires assumptions about the data-generating process to be made prior to observing responses.
+Gibbs optimal design \citep{overstall_etal_2025} is an alternative approach to experimental design which has been developed to be less sensitive to such assumptions.
+This is a further avenue of future research.